Empower Your Practice

 Managing Mobile vs. In-Studio Appointments

-A growing number of UK massage therapists work across two environments.
+A growing number of US massage therapists work across two environments.
 They may deliver treatments in a clinic or therapy centre for part of the week and provide mobile massage at clients' homes or workplaces for the remainder.
 This hybrid model creates scheduling complexity that most simple booking tools are not designed to handle.

 The specific challenges include: